-Jack Goff is a British racing driver who competed in the British Touring Car Championship between 2013 and 2018, scoring four wins in six seasons.
-He raced with five different teams and five different cars in that period.
+Jack Goff is a British racing driver who competes in the British Touring Car Championship since 2013, scoring five wins in seven seasons.
+He raced with five different teams and six different cars in that period.

 Before his BTCC debut, Goff was the Renault Clio UK Cup champion in 2012.